 What is the definition of a bias incident?

 Bias incidents reflect a similar motivation as hate crimes but may not reach the legal threshold of criminality.
 Examples of bias incidents can include taunting, verbal harassment, bullying, intimidation, or the posting or circulating of demeaning jokes or documents.
-Although they are not considered hate crimes, these are serious incidents that can have long-lasting, serious effects on the Iowa State University community and are not tolerated.
+Although they are not considered hate crimes, these are serious incidents that can have long-lasting, serious effects on the Iowa State University community.

 What classes are protected in Iowa?